The purpose of this disclosure is to explain how we make money without charging you for our content.

 To find out more about our editorial process and how we make money, click here.

 July 15 update: Most federal student loan borrowers currently have their monthly payments suspended through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-The program lasts through September 30, 2020.
+The program, originally set to expire on September 30, has been extended until December 31, 2020.
 No interest will accrue on federal student loans during this time, either, and the suspended payments will count towards loan forgiveness.
 (Read more about the CARES Act and student loans here.)
 As a result, many lenders have temporarily stopped offering to refinance loans to borrowers with federal student loans or strongly advise against refinancing federal student loans at this time.

 Refinancing federal loans is always risky, as you have to give up certain benefits and repayment protections offered by the government.
 And this instance — where lawmakers provided relief to federal borrowers but not private student loan borrowers — is another example of that, says Seth Frotman, executive director of the Student Borrower Protection Center.